tbgoose/DoorOpener/README.md

 - All admin access attempts are logged for audit purposes
 - Password should be changed from default in production deployments

+### Known Issues
+- **Admin Login Persistence**: Admin login currently logs out on every page refresh.
+Session persistence is not working properly despite cookie configuration.
+This is a known issue that needs to be resolved.

 -----

 ## 📄 License